Temperedness criterion of the tensor product of parabolic induction for $GL_n$: Statement of main results

 In general $0\leq\dim\operatorname{Image}(\operatorname{ad}(E_i)\colon\mathfrak{h}\to\mathfrak{h})\leq 2n-1$ for any $\mathfrak{a}$-stable Lie algebra $\mathfrak{h}$ and any $i\ (1\leq i\leq n)$.
 Theorem \ref{thm:tempGH} justifies the ``heuristic recipe'' in \cite[Rem.\ 5.7]{BK-II} for subgroups of three-by-three block matrix form.

 Our proof relies on the temperedness criterion (Fact \ref{fact:BK}), which was established in \cite{BK-I,BK-II} by an analytic and dynamical approach in the general case.
 The criterion can be reduced to finitely many inequalities arising from the edges of convex polyhedral cones, actually $2^n$ inequalities in our setting.
 To solve Problem \ref{q:main}, we still need to analyze the $2^n$ inequalities.
-A number of combinatorial techniques were proposed in \cite{BK-II,BK-III}, and among them, Theorem \ref{thm:tempGH} was proved in the special setting where $\mathfrak{h}$ is a subgroup of three-by-three block matrix form (\cite[Cor.\ 5.8]{BK-II}).
-The new technical ingredients here include yet another combinatorial trick which reduces them to very simple $n$ inequalities (the third condition in Theorem \ref{thm:tempGH}).
-The same technique also yields an $L^p$-estimate of the matrix coefficients of the regular representation $L^2(G/H)$ when $H$ is reductive, see Proposition \ref{prop:Lp}.
+A number of combinatorial techniques were proposed in \cite{BK-II,BK-III}, and among them, Theorem \ref{thm:tempGH} was proved in the special setting where $\mathfrak{h}$ is a subalgebra of three-by-three block matrix form (\cite[Cor.\ 5.8]{BK-II}).
+The new technical ingredients in this article include yet another combinatorial trick which reduces $2^n$ inequalities to very simple $n$ inequalities (the third condition in Theorem \ref{thm:tempGH}).
+The same technique also yields an $L^p$-estimate of the matrix coefficients of the regular representation $L^2(G/H)$ when $H$ is reductive, see Theorem \ref{prop:Lp}.

-This note is organized as follows.
+This article is organized as follows.
 In Section \ref{sec:pre}, we review the Herz majoration principle and the temperedness criterion in a general setting.
 Section \ref{sec:pfmain} provides a proof of Theorems \ref{thm:tensor} and \ref{thm:tempGH}, postponing a combinatorial proof of Lemma \ref{lem:iImax} until Section \ref{sec:comb}.
 In Section \ref{sec:Append}, we discuss Problem \ref{q:main} for any simple groups under the assumption that $Q$ is the opposite parabolic subgroup of $P$.